razaborg/freediameter-docker/README.md

     docker-compose -f compose-2peers.yml up -d

 This will set up a docker network (called 'localdomain') with 2 peers (respectively 'peer1' and 'peer2' (I won the price of originality for this, yeah.)).
-The 2 containers will load their respectives config files from a host folder (located in /srv/freeDiameter/peerN).
+The 2 containers will automatically generate their own specific configuration files, thanks to the script.sh starting script and their provided environment variables.

 ### Something else